 The older cemeteries of Halifax and Dartmouth contain many graves with the same date of death: December 6, 1917—the Halifax Explosion.
 Gone But Not Forgotten: Victims of the Halifax Explosion in Catholic Cemeteries is one of the most recent cemetery-related titles in our collection.
-It was commissioned in honour of the 100th anniversary of the explosion, and provides a short background on the events of the disaster as well as short biographies of explosion victims buried in each of the Catholic Cemeteries of Halifax.
+It was commissioned in honour of the 100th anniversary of the explosion, and provides a short background on the events of the disaster as well as short biographies of explosion victims buried in each of the Catholic Cemeteries of Halifax, opens a new window.

-One of the most famous of these victims is Vincent Coleman, the heroic railway dispatcher who saved many lives that day.
+One of the most famous of these victims is Vincent Coleman, opens a new window, the heroic railway dispatcher who saved many lives that day.

-Many visitors to Halifax also seek out Fairview Lawn Cemetery, the resting place of many of those whose bodies were recovered from the Titanic disaster in 1912.
+Many visitors to Halifax also seek out Fairview Lawn Cemetery, the resting place of many of those whose bodies were recovered from the Titanic disaster in 1912, opens a new window.

 I’ve also spent a little time walking around Holy Cross cemetery on South Street, where you can see the graves of entire families who died of the 1918 influenza epidemic.
 It’s very sad—but I’m thankful we live in a time of better medical care.

 One of my personal favourite Halifax haunts is the churchyard at the Little Dutch Church, opens a new window on Brunswick St.

 Set aside as a burial ground for the early German-speaking protestant community of Halifax in 1752, the tiny church and graveyard remain nestled, and almost hidden, below the looming apartment buildings of Ocean Towers.
 The site has been an important source of archaeological information, documented in several books in our collection.